Skip to main content

 • Inner list = AND — all schemes in this group are required together

-The server automatically selects the first available auth option based on which credentials you’ve configured.
+The server automatically selects the first available authentication option based on which credentials you’ve configured.

 Security best practices